laustindasauce/gshare/docs/docs/start.md

 ## Next Steps

-You can refine your configuration and environment variables and redeploy for production.
-You can also deploy a live gallery which is visible to the public!
+- Refine your configuration and environment variables and redeploy for production.
+- Deploy a live gallery which is visible to the public!
+- Experiment with the Redis cache option.
+- Consider your preferred database (SQLite or PostreSQL)